eventql/eventql/doc/getting-started/concepts.md

 ###### Automatic Sharding &amp; Replication

 Table storage is distributed across a cluster of physical servers and scales linearly in the number of servers.
-Given enough servers, or in a Z1 Cloud instance, you can store extremely large tables (>1000TB).
+Given enough servers, or in an EventQL Cloud instance, you can store extremely large tables (>1000TB).

 Queries are also automatically parallelized and executed on multiple physical